Ford SYNC album art

 First, download and install bliss.

-Once you start bliss and visit the Albums page (the default page), click settings:
+Once you start bliss and visit the Albums page (the default page), click the settings cog at the top-right of the page.

 First, enter the location of your music library.
 This depends on how you move music to your Ford.
 If you store it on your computer, or a NAS, for later transfer to your USB device, enter the path here ( in the case of a NAS, the UNC path or mapped/mounted location can be used).
 If you store it directly on the USB device you plug into your Ford, you can still choose the mapped or mounted location, e.g.

 Once you have entered the location of your music, onto the next step!
-Click Add and change cover art.
+Under Cover art click the ON/OFF button to enable the cover art rule.
 You get the cover art settings:

 We can now set the SYNC album art rules.
 Because there are so few, all we need to do is: